 Can I Sue Another Driver Who Does Not Signal and Causes an Accident?

-If you were injured or your property damage by such an accident, you could take the other party to court and sue for damages.
+If you were injured or your property damaged by such an accident, you could take the other party to court and sue for damages.
 You would want to use what is called a negligence per se claim, which makes it easier for the judge to find the other driver guilty of the charge.
 You could be eligible for payment for injuries, property damage, medical bills, lost wages, and more.

 Fix Your Tickets